ixodev/ixodev/README.md

 - ✍️ I usually write code in Python 🐍, and in Java ☕.
 - ✍️ My favourite IDEs are IntelliJIDEA, VS Code, PyCharm, and Code::Blocks.
 - 📧 My e-mail : pythoneagle@gmx.net.
-- 🪙 I am not searching to code for money 😄.
-All my products are free and open-source.

 end()
 <!--